sanskrit/raw_etexts_english/blogs/manasataramgini/2019-02-23_leaves-from-the-scrapbook-3.md

 +++
-title = "Leaves from thexa0scrapbook-3"
+title = "Leaves from the scrapbook-3"

 +++
 As described here these entries are from the [scrapbook of